-Epstein-Barr virus (EBV) is a member of the herpesvirus family that can infect humans.
-EBV infections are very common — you’ve probably already contracted the virus without even knowing it.
+Epstein-Barr virus (EBV) is a virus in the herpesvirus family that can infect humans.
+EBV infections are very common — you may have already contracted the virus without even knowing it.

 The condition that you may associate EBV infection with is infectious mononucleosis, or mono.
-However, experts are researching potential links between EBV and other conditions, including cancer and autoimmune diseases.
+However, experts are researching potential links between EBV and other conditions, including cancer, autoimmune diseases, and long COVID.

 Read on to learn more about EBV, including common symptoms of an infection and how the virus spreads.

 EBV infections don’t always cause symptoms.
 This is especially true for children.

 Teens and adults are more likely to experience symptoms, which can include:

 - feeling tired or fatigued

 - swollen lymph nodes in your neck or underarms

 - swollen tonsils